dnsimple/dnsimple-support/content/articles/recovering-deleted-domain.markdown

 ##### To recover a registered domain

 1. Log in to DNSimple with your user credentials.
-1. Follow the steps to [add a domain](/articles/adding-domain) to your account, choosing _Use domain services_.
+1. Follow the steps to [add a domain](/articles/adding-domain) to your account, choosing _Add DNS zone_.
 1. [Contact us](/articles/dnsimple-support) over support indicating that you want to recover a domain registered with DNSimple and what domain it is.

 </div>